-Parking and Commuter Services is aware of the concern over congested freeways, air pollution and the rising cost of fuel, that is why we encourage the use of alternate modes of transportation.
-Alternate modes of transportation (bicycling, walking, carpooling, van pooling, and public transportation) are environmentally friendly and effective ways of reaching campus from your home.
+Parking and Commuter Services is aware of the environmental concerns regarding single occupant vehicles and transportation, that is why we offer and encourage the use of alternate modes of transportation to and from our campus.
+Alternate and active modes of transportation such as bicycling, walking, carpooling, van pooling, and public transportation aid in reducing over congested freeways and air pollution.
+These methods are environmentally friendly and effective alternatives to reaching our campus from your home.